FREE Shipping on orders over $899

 • Abdomen

 Many women consider cellulite to be one of the most common aesthetic problems they face today.
-However, it does not only occur in women, cellulite is visible in a small percentage of men.
+However, it's not limited to women; cellulite is visible in a small percentage of men.

 Causes of cellulite

 Cellulite is a multifactorial aesthetic problem.
-Diet has been blamed for being the main trigger of cellulite, so it is recommended that you avoid foods that contain sugar, saturated fats, carbohydrates, caffeine, alcohol, soft drinks and too much salt.
+Diet has been blamed as the main trigger, so it's recommended that you avoid foods containing sugar, saturated fats, carbohydrates, caffeine, alcohol, soft drinks, and excessive salt.

-But physical exercise is also important, since a lack of it can trigger the formation of the famous orange peel skin.
-As well as excess weight or obesity.
+But physical exercise is also important, as a lack of it can trigger the formation of the famous orange peel skin, as well as excess weight or obesity.

-Additionally, heredity plays an important role, since combined with other factors it can lead to cellulite.
+Additionally, heredity plays an important role, as combined with other factors, it can lead to cellulite.
 In fact, hormonal factors can also affect your skin, such as during pregnancy or menopause.
-Cellulite is usually the result of a combination of factors.
+Cellulite is often the result of a combination of factors.

-It is also important to take into account that different types of cellulite can be generated, for example, infectious cellulitis, which is caused by a bacterial infection that affects the upper layers of the skin, irritating and inflaming them.
+It's also important to note that different types of cellulite can occur, such as infectious cellulite, which is caused by a bacterial infection that affects the upper layers of the skin, irritating and inflaming them.

 Stages of cellulite development: